 - The Suikoden series has the non-mobile version; in each game you get a castle (or some sort of similar building) that serves as your headquarters.
 Once you've recruited the right people, you can quickly teleport between it and the outside world.

 - In Earthbound, you'd think this would be Ness' house, and you'd be right until you leave Onett and getting there becomes inconvenient.
 Saturn Valley later takes its place, especially once you get Teleport Beta.
+Dr Andonuts' laboratory would have made a good HQ if only you could teleport directly to it.

 - Raidou Kuzunoha vs. The Soulless Army has Tsukudo-Cho, which has the Narumi Detective Agency (Save/Review/Push in the right direction (if Narumi's there)), Konnou-Ya (item shop), and under that, the Gouma-Den (Fusion/Healing).